 Skip to content

-const eligible = users.filter(
+const activeAdultUsers = users.filter(

-u => u.age >= 18 && u.subscription === "active" && !u.banned,
+(u) => u.age >= 18 && u.status === "active" && !u.banned,

 );